alexdremov/igogo/README.md

 ### Display Additional Data

-You can use `igogo.display` inside a job to display additional content.
+Pyplot figures will be automatically displayed in igogo cell.

-For example, you can show pyplot figures.
+You can also use `igogo.display` inside a job to display any other content or several figures.
+Mind that displays must be pre-allocated by specifying displays number in `igogo.job(displays=...)`

 ```python
 import numpy as np